lispyclouds/bblgum/README.md

 All other opts are passed to the CLI.
 Consult `gum CMD --help` to see available options.
 To pass flags like `--directory` use `:directory true`.
 Always use full names of the options.

+**Note**: In the event of a name collision with a special opt and a command opt, use the [low level API](https://github.com/lispyclouds/bblgum#low-level-api).

 Example with special options:
 ```clojure